andreisuslov/api-testing-framework/README.md

  System.out.println("Cookies: " + cookies); // prints no cookies in the first place
 ```

-We can also add a cookie using this syntax:
+We can also inject a cookie using this syntax:

 ```
 Cookie someCookie = new Cookie.Builder("some_name", "some_value").build();